 Only use last hole on each end of mounting bracket to attach bracket to wall.
-Attach mounting bracket to wall only in one of two ways: 1.
-Attaching to wall stud
+These two holes are 16 inches apart from their centers.
+Attach mounting bracket to wall only in one of two ways:

-2. Attaching to wall anchor
+- 1. Attaching to wall stud - 2.
+Attaching to wall anchor